 Additional costs include - AccessNI Check, Health Screening, Membership of Society of Radiographers, Placement Expenses, Uniforms.

 Uniforms – as part of your course, you will be required to purchase a uniform during the first week of the semester.
-2017/18 costs were approx. £100.
+2020/21costs were approx. £100.

 Membership of Society of Radiographers – You will be required to join the Society of Radiographers.
 The cost of student membership will cost approximately £100 for the three years.

 Placement Expenses – students may incur expenses during periods of placement associated with costs of travel and accommodation.
+Costs of accomodation, when required are variable depending on the trust site or independent provider.
 Some placements, organised as part of Elective experience may be outside Northern Ireland and will incur additional costs.